 Today, the spirits have still not managed to find rest.
 There are frequent reports from visitors and the nearby residents of paranormal activity in Cheesman Park both in the daylight hours and after dark.
-A lot of visitors to the park have described feeling inexplicably sad or feeling unexplained dread which seems totally out of place considering the park is meant to be a fun place for the whole family.
+Many visitors to the park have described feeling inexplicably sad or feeling unexplained dread, which seems totally out of place considering the park is meant to be a fun place for the whole family.
 Other visitors say that they have heard the sound of hundreds of whispering voices and moans echoing around the park, similar to what residents reported hearing at the time of the graves being exhumed.

 One of the common sightings of a ghost in Cheesman Park involves the spirits of little children who are often seen playing in various areas of the park in the dead of night.
 However, they will disappear suddenly when people get too close.
 This also happens with a female spirit who frequents the park.
 Witnesses have seen her singing to herself as she wanders in the park, but she vanishes suddenly when people get close.
-There have also been various sightings of strange mists and shadowy figures among the trees and sometimes the outlines of the old headstones can be seen in the moonlight.
+There have also been various sightings of strange mists and shadowy figures among the trees, and sometimes the outlines of the old headstones can be seen in the moonlight.

 One of the strangest phenomena that have been reported is that many visitors to the park experience an odd sensation if they lie down on the grass.
-They say that after lying down for a short time they feel as though they are unable to stand up.
+They say that after lying down for a short time, they feel as though they are unable to stand up.
 It is almost as though some unseen force is holding them down.

-The residents who live in the homes that border the park also say that they have experienced strange occurrences in their homes ranging from shadow figures and poltergeist activity to the confused wandering spirits that were reported by the residents back in the 1890s when the bodies were exhumed.
+The residents who live in the homes that border the park also say that they experienced strange occurrences in their homes ranging from shadow figures and poltergeist activity to the confused wandering spirits that were reported by the residents back in the 1890s when the bodies were exhumed.

 A Spirit Named Slackjaw